Malang City Regional House of Representatives: Composition

 Members are assigned into one of four commissions – Commission A on government, Commission B on Economics and Finance, Commission C on Development, and Commission D on Public Welfare.

 Election

 In the 2019 election, the city was divided into five multi-member electoral districts from which the legislators were elected.
 The electoral districts are coterminous with the 5 city districts.

+Electoral District

+In the 2019 Legislative Election and the 2024 Legislative Election, the Malang City Regional House of Representatives election was divided into 5 electoral districts as follows: